 Climate change is perhaps the biggest threat to mankind.
 What can designers do to tackle this issue?
 Or would it be better for them to start exploring ways to protect society from rising sea levels and temperature increases?

-The speakers are: Richard van der Lacken, co-founder of design conference What Design Can Do and initiator of the Climate Action Challenge; Lonny van Ryswyk, designer and co-founder of Atelier NL; Babette Porcelijn, industrial designer and author of the book De Verborgen Impact, which gives an insight into the impact people have on the planet, and Annemartine van Kesteren, curator at Museum Boijmans Van Beuningen.
+The speakers are: Richard van der Lacken, co-founder of design conference What Design Can Do and initiator of the Climate Action Challenge; Lonny van Ryswyck, designer and co-founder of Atelier NL; Babette Porcelijn, industrial designer and author of the book De Verborgen Impact, which gives an insight into the impact people have on the planet, and Annemartine van Kesteren, curator at Museum Boijmans Van Beuningen.

 14.30-15.30, Saturday 21 October